ratson/cordova-plugin-admob-free/README.md

 fix Admob SDK FPS issue: go to your AdMob account and disable text banners, leaving enabled only image banners. (provided by Cipriux)
 (not both, but one of them)

-This cordova plugin is open source and has 2% ad traffic share code for supporting this plugin.
+this is open source cordova plugin.

+if you want to see real admob working example, see this: https://play.google.com/store/apps/details?id=com.cranberrygame.avoidbird

-If you do not want to this share, fork this github and remove the code.
+this has 2% ad traffic share code for supporting plugin development. if you do not want to this, fork this github and remove this code.

 # Change log #
 ```c